MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/omni-channel-whats-new.md

 ### Administrator experience

-- **Upgrade Omni-channel Engagement Hub**: Upgrade to the latest version of Omni-channel Engagement Hub to unlock the benefits of new features.
-You can now upgrade to the latest release of Omni-channel Engagement Hub from the **Manage Instances** page in **Dynamics 365 Admin Center**.
-More information: [Upgrade Omni-channel Engagement Hub](administrator/upgrade-omni-channel.md)
+- **Upgrade Omnichannel for Customer Service**: Upgrade to the latest version of Omnichannel for Customer Service to unlock the benefits of new features.
+You can now upgrade to the latest release of Omnichannel for Customer Service from the **Manage Instances** page in **Dynamics 365 Admin Center**.
+More information: [Upgrade Omnichannel for Customer Service](administrator/upgrade-omnichannel.md)

-- **Integrate a bot**: Integration of a bot built using Microsoft Bot Framework, with Omni-channel Engagement Hub helps to provide automated responses in a conversational manner to a customer.
+- **Integrate a bot**: Integration of a bot built using Microsoft Bot Framework, with Omnichannel for Customer Service helps to provide automated responses in a conversational manner to a customer.
 If required, the bot can also escalate the customer query to a customer service agent and provide the information collected from the customer to the agent.
 Using a bot will ease the load on your customer service agents by handling basic queries so they can work on more complex issues.
 More information: [Integrate a bot](administrator/configure-bot.md)

 - **Configure an SMS channel**: Configure an SMS channel to connect to your customers by using text messages.
 Your customers can now send their queries as text messages and connect with an appropriate customer service agent.
 This provides your customers the flexibility to connect with their mobile devices even if there is no internet connection for connecting to a chat channel.
 To enable SMS channel in your organization, you must register and create your account with TeleSign.
 SMS channel uses public APIs of TeleSign to send and receive text messages.
 More information: [Configure an SMS channel](administrator/configure-sms-channel.md)